Friday, January 15, 2010

 A Garden Picnic: How Seeds Travel

 Edible Office, in collaboration with fellow information designer Erin Wilson, has been busy developing the Pocket Seed Library (PSL).
 The PSL is an ongoing collection of seed packets and growing instructions designed to encourage people to plant, save and share seeds.
-Check out the Pocket Seed Library blog and, if you're in the Bay Area, join us for A Garden Picnic: How Seeds Travel, a community potluck in the magical backyard garden of Southern Exposure Gallery.
+Check out the Pocket Seed Library website and, if you're in the Bay Area, join us for A Garden Picnic: How Seeds Travel, a community potluck in the magical backyard garden of Southern Exposure Gallery.

 Tuesday, September 16, 2008